lmiller1990/eleutheria/README.md

 # Eleutheria

-A hackable rhythm game for the 21st century build on web technologie.
+A hackable rhythm game for the 21st century build on web technologies.

 ## Development